isomerpages/ogp/_about-us/design/zulhilmi.md

   * Facilitated a one-week design sprint which led to the birth of Queue, Diverter, and Patient Tracker, and also pushed for the product to be used live by clinics

-  * Strategised the long term vision for HealthTech design, and acceleated the speed of design and development for the consolidated patient and clinic experience
+  * Strategised the long term vision for HealthTech design, and accelerated the speed of design and development for the consolidated patient and clinic experience
 quote: ""
 linkedinId: ""